 A dry detention basin is an impoundment or excavated basin for the short-term detention of stormwater runoff from a completed development that allows a controlled release from the structure at downstream, pre -development flow rates.
-Conventional dry detention basins typically control peak runoff for 2-year and 10-year 24-hour storms.
+Conventional dry detention basins typically control peak runoff for 2-year,10-year and larger 24-hour storms.
 They are not specifically designed to provide extended dewatering times, wet pools, or groundwater recharge.
 Sometimes flows can be controlled using an outlet pipe of the appropriate size but this approach typically cannot control multiple design storms.
+The sections describing Extended Dry Detention Basins and Wet Basins provide information about detention basin designs that provide stormwater pollutant treatment.

-Advantages/Benefits:
+Advantages/Benefits

 Controls peak runoff flows for 2-year and 10-year storms